-- Have stronger post-reunification services through the Collaboratives to assist with reintegrating such services in the community.
-Collaboratives to report plans in FACES.
-NET to share information. - 2.
-Develop a tracking report that looks at the timeliness of filing to identify and address barriers. - 3.
+- 2. Develop a tracking report that looks at the timeliness of filing to identify and address barriers. - 3.
 Enhance the review of the adoption report to ensure legal requirements are met. - 4.
 Have TPR and Ta.L. hearings heard together at the permanency hearing. - 5.
 Have more judges to address scheduling issues. - 6.
 Consider using the voucher program to cap how many cases CCAN attorneys are annually assigned. - 7.
 Recruit more attorneys who are willing to take adoption cases. - 8.
 Have the Family Court order conduct earlier mediations. - 9.
 Support better communication with the Family Court. - 10.
 Improve case plan format. - 11.
 Improve assessments to ensure referral to appropriate services.